 The test is usually done in an operating room at a hospital or in an outpatient surgical facility.
 First, the doctor numbs the area to be biopsied (local anesthesia) as you lie on the exam table.
 The skin over the biopsy site is cleansed, and a local anesthetic is injected.
 You may be given a mild sedative.
 Occasionally, patients are given a general anesthetic instead of local anesthesia.

 The surgeon makes a small incision to remove part or all of the enlarged lymph node.
 Once the tissue sample is removed, he or she closes the opening with stitches.
-There's usually limited or no scarring.
+There's usually little or no scarring.